Access the ICMIF Knowledge Hub homepage. Members are encouraged to bookmark this page for future reference.

 Thought leadership article

-Geopolitical risk snapshot 2024: navigating political risk in an era of heightened global tensions
+Geopolitical risk snapshot 2024: Navigating political risk in an era of heightened global tensions

 In this ‘year of the election’, where over half the world’s population will have the opportunity to vote, we focus on global business executives’ concerns and perceived preparedness for geopolitical risk and their apprehension around the outcome of these elections impacting their international operations and ability to invest and trade.
 From the unrest in the Middle East to the continuing conflict in Ukraine and potential changes of government in Western democracies, the sheer number of variables and how they will interact to shape geopolitics will test business strategies to the limit.
 We explore what this unpredictability will mean for businesses as they grapple with increasing political risks.
 We also look at the essential role of insurance in mitigating these risks and the importance of robust contingency plans.